wp-plugins/very-simple-event-list/readme.txt

 = CREDITS =
 Without the WordPress codex and help from the WordPress community I was not able to develop this plugin, so: thank you!

-I used this tutorial for developing the Very Simple Event List plugin:
+I have used this tutorial for developing the Very Simple Event List plugin:

 http://code.tutsplus.com/tutorials/creating-upcoming-events-plugin-in-wordpress-custom-post-type-and-the-dashboard--wp-35404